Dinosaur Park Formation: Geological setting

 The Dinosaur Park Formation is composed of sediments that were derived from the erosion of the mountains to the west.
 It was deposited on an alluvial to coastal plain by river systems that flowed eastward and southeastward to the Bearpaw Sea, a large inland sea that was part of the Western Interior Seaway.
 That sea gradually inundated the adjacent coastal plain, depositing the marine shales of the Bearpaw Formation on top of the Dinosaur Park Formation.

 The Dinosaur Park Formation is about 70 m thick at Dinosaur Park.
 The lower portion of the formation was laid down in fluvial channel environments and consists primarily of fine- to medium-grained, crossbedded sandstones.
 The upper portion, which was deposited in overbank and floodplain environments, consists primarily of massive to laminated, organic-rich mudstones with abundant root traces, and thin beds of bentonite.
 The Lethbridge Coal Zone, which consists of several seams of low-rank coal interbedded with mudstones and siltstones, marks the top of the formation.

 The sediments of the Dinosaur Park Formation are similar to those of the underlying Oldman Formation and they were originally included in that formation.
 The two formations are separated by a regional disconformity, however, and are distinguished by petrographic and sedimentologic differences.
 In addition, articulated skeletal remains and bonebeds are rare in the Oldman Formation but abundant in the Dinosaur Park Formation.

 Biostratigraphy

 The Dinosaur Park Formation can be divided into at least two distinct faunas.
 The lower part of the formation is characterized by the abundance of Corythosaurus and Centrosaurus.
 This group of species is replaced higher in the formation by a different ornithischian fauna characterized by the presence of Lambeosaurus and Styracosaurus.
 The appearance of several new, rare species of ornithischian at the very top of the formation may indicate that a third distinct fauna had replaced the second during the transition into younger, non-Dinosaur Park sediments, at the same time an inland sea transgresses onto land, but there are fewer remains here.
 An unnamed pachyrhinosaur, Vagaceratops irvinensis, and Lambeosaurus magnicristatus may be more common in this third fauna.

-The timeline below follows a synthesis presented by Fowler (2017) with additional information from Arbour et al. 2009, Evans et al. 2009, and Penkalski, 2013.
-Megaherbivore Assemblage Zones (MAZ) follow data presented by Mallon et al., 2012.
+Fossil content

 Amphibians

 Remains of the following amphibians have been found in the formation: